 The landscape for marketing and brands is constantly evolving, with market shifts that require your teams to operate with agility.
 The ecosystem for design and creative requests has stayed relatively consistent, resulting in more work for design teams in desperate need of a straightforward way to scale easily.
-The term “brand template” has been kicked around a bit; we talk about it a lot.
-But we won’t pretend like this is standard terminology.
-It’s relatively new, and when we talk about it, we are often asked, what is a template?
+The term “brand template” has been kicked around a bit; we discuss it a lot.
+We know it isn’t standard terminology.
+It’s relatively new, and we are often asked, what is a template?

 This article answers the big question: What is a Brand Template?

 - What are the benefits of Brand Templates?